 Can I use a free VPN on Edge browser?

 Yes.
 You can install a free VPN extension or use a Windows app that supports Edge, giving you encrypted browser traffic and access to some geo-restricted content.
-How to turn on edge secure network vpn
+Free vpn extension for microsoft edge 2026

 Do free VPNs really protect my privacy?